dennisXZX/devops-notes/AWS-Database.md

 service httpd start                         # start Apache service
 ```

 Now you can go to the EC2 instance IP address to config the WordPress app.
 You need to use the RDS instance endpoint as `Database Host` in the WordPress config.
-Then you need to use AWS CLI to edit the `wp-config.php` in `/var/www/html` directory.
+Then you need to SSH into the EC2 instance and edit `wp-config.php` in `/var/www/html` directory.

+Hooray!
 You have got a WordPress app up and running at this point.

 #### Aurora